 2. The Fragrance Industry is Self-Regulated

-According to a report by the Breast Cancer Prevention Partners (BCPP) on toxic fragrances, the problem with the North American flavour and fragrance market is a lack of regulation.
-This applies not only to product ingredient disclosure to customers and regulatory agencies, but also the disclosure of fragrance ingredients from suppliers to manufacturers, or the fragrance supply chain itself (e.g. raw material providers and fragrance houses).
+According to a report by the Breast Cancer Prevention Partners (BCPP) on toxic fragrances, the problem with the North American flavor and fragrance market is a lack of regulation.
+This applies not only to product ingredient disclosure to customers and regulatory agencies, but also to the disclosure of fragrance ingredients from suppliers to manufacturers, or the fragrance supply chain itself (e.g. raw material providers and fragrance houses).

 This means that manufacturers of cleaning products that use synthetic fragrances may be denied access to some or all of the fragrance ingredient information of scents used in their products.

-The International Fragrance Association (IFRA) is the representative body of the fragrance industry and provides guidance on the safe use of fragrance based on the Research Institute for Fragrance Materials’ (RIFM) database of toxicology, literature and general information on fragrance.
+The International Fragrance Association (IFRA) is the representative body of the fragrance industry and provides guidance on the safe use of fragrance based on the Research Institute for Fragrance Materials (RIFM) database of toxicology, literature, and general information on fragrance.
 The IFRA list of chemicals in fragrances is more than 3000 chemicals long, 180 of which are prohibited or restricted.
 It is important to note that compliance with IFRA’s guidelines is voluntary and the BCPP report states that the majority of the research used is undertaken by the industry itself.

 3. They Can Aggravate Allergies and Irritation